microsoft/wpa/README.md

 ## Analyze and Visualize Viva Leader Insights data

-This is an R package for analyzing and visualizing data from [Microsoft Viva Leader Insights](https://docs.microsoft.com/en-us/workplace-analytics/) (previously Microsoft Workplace Analytics).
+This is an R package for analyzing and visualizing data from [Microsoft Viva Advanced Insights](https://docs.microsoft.com/en-us/workplace-analytics/) (previously Microsoft Workplace Analytics).

 ## With the **wpa** package, you can...

-1. **Run prebuilt analysis and visualizations** off Leader Insights data with settings for HR variables, privacy threshold, etc.
+1. **Run prebuilt analysis and visualizations** off advanced insights data with settings for HR variables, privacy threshold, etc.

 2. **Generate prebuilt interactive HTML reports**, which cover specific areas e.g. collaboration, connectivity